 Reading Time: 2 minutes If you are hosting more than one site on a server, then you most likely use Apache’s virtual host files to state which domain should be served out.
 Name based virtual hosts are one of the methods used to resolve site requests.
 This means that when someone views your site the request will travel to [ Read More ]

-Reading Time: 2 minutes Apache is the most popular web server software being used today.
-Its popularity is earned through its stability, fast service, and security.
-Most likely if you are building out a web page or any public facing app, you’ll be using Apache to display it.
-At the time of writing, the most current offering of Apache [ Read More ]
+Reading Time: 2 minutes Apache is the most popular web server software in use today.
+Its popularity is earned through its stability, speed, and security.
+Most likely if you are building out a website or any public facing app, you’ll be using Apache to display it.
+At the time of this writing, the most current offering of Apache is [ Read More ]

 Reading Time: 4 minutes When looking to host web sites or services from a Windows server, there are several options to consider.
-It is worth reviewing the strengths and weaknesses of each to determine which one is most likely to meet your particular needs before you spend the time installing and configuring a web service.
-Some of the most [ Read More ]
+It is worth reviewing the strengths and weaknesses of each server type to determine which one is most likely to meet your particular needs before you spend the time installing and configuring a web service.
+Some of [ Read More ]

 Reading Time: 3 minutes Apache Tomcat is an accessible, open-source application server used to house many of today applications.
 It’s free, stable, lightweight and is utilized to render Java coding as well a range of other applications.
 Today we will be focusing on how to install Apache Tomcat 9 on our Liquid Web Ubuntu server, specifically Ubuntu 18.04 LTS.

 Reading Time: 8 minutes EasyApache 4 installs, configures, updates, and validates your Apache, PHP and other services on your server.
 EasyApache 4 also supports multiple versions of PHP.
 This allows you to assign different versions of PHP to each of your domains.
 There are great tools that have been implemented with EasyApache 4 that makes managing PHP versions simple.
 Two [ Read More ]